rust-lang/book/src/ch19-04-advanced-types.md

 feature similar to newtypes but with slightly different semantics.
 We’ll also discuss the `!` type and dynamically sized types.

+### Using the Newtype Pattern for Type Safety and Abstraction

-> Note: The next section assumes you’ve read the earlier section [“Using the
+> Note: This section assumes you’ve read the earlier section [“Using the
 > Newtype Pattern to Implement External Traits on External
 > Types.”][using-the-newtype-pattern]<!-- ignore -->

-### Using the Newtype Pattern for Type Safety and Abstraction

 The newtype pattern is useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating